-CECA strives to maintain classrooms in which student behavior does not interfere with the ability of the teacher to teach effectively or the ability of other students to participate in classroom learning activities.
+CEC Parker strives to maintain classrooms in which student behavior does not interfere with the ability of a teacher to teach effectively or the ability of other students to participate in classroom learning activities.

-CECA, in accordance with state law, will administer the Student Conduct and Discipline Code in an equitable manner and will enforce it uniformly, fairly, and consistently for all students.
+In accordance with state law, CEC Parker will administer the Student Conduct and Discipline Code in an equitable manner and will enforce it uniformly, fairly and consistently for all students.
 Discipline consequences will be appropriate to the misconduct as outlined in the Discipline Matrix.
-The discipline process will incorporate restorative justice best practices to address the needs of the student who engaged in the misconduct, the needs of those affected by the misconduct, and the needs of the overall school community.
+The discipline process will incorporate restorative-justice best practices to address the needs of the student who engaged in the misconduct, the needs of those affected by the misconduct, and the needs of the overall school community.